- 1 Best Noise Cancelling Headphones 2019

 Bose consistently produces great sound waves, these are some of the best noise cancelling headphones to be found.
 An upgrade in every way from the previous QuietComfort models, you will be hard-pressed to find better noise cancellation on the market.
 It also includes Active EQ and TriPort tech, which are modes to boost your bass and pump up your music a bit.
 The model is designed to work particularly well with Apple devices.

 This headset also has those classic over-ear Bose earcups, which people tend to either love or hate.
 They are a bit weighty, but the padding is smooth compared to cheaper models.
 Also, note that companies tackle the power question in different ways when it comes to cancelling noise: For this Bose model, you will need an AAA battery to operate the system.
+If you want to compare this to another Bose model on the market, take a look at the QuietComfort 35 or the QuietComfort 35 II to compare.
+If you can’t quite afford the QC35II yet, read on for more options.

 #2 Pick Bose QuietComfort 20i